-The UK manufacturers of the PelvicToner vaginal exerciser have laid down a challenge to millions of women who want to improve their sex lives
+The UK manufacturers of the PelvicToner vaginal exerciser are sponsoring the 2011 Orgasm Survey and have laid down a challenge to millions of women who want to improve their sex lives

 The PelvicToner exerciser meets all the exercise requirements identified by Arnold Kegel by helping women to identify and isolate the correct pubococcygeal muscle and then exercise it correctly by squeezing against a resistance.
 Exercising in this way helps the brain and vagina link together to appreciate the sexual experience by building the appropriate neural pathways.
 Sex specialists confirm that using the PelvicToner leads to more frequent orgasms of greater intensity because the exercise improves blood flow and increase nerve endings.

 In a user survey over 80% of PelvicToner users reported an improved sex life within 4 weeks.

 The PelvicToner costs £29.99 from www.iwabo.co.uk